Angle: North Korean penthouse, elevator does not move and water does not come out | Reuters

 When the North Korean government disclosed the domestic situation to overseas media in 2018, the elevator operated at the high-class 47-story Yanggakdo International Hotel, but there was no electricity on the dozens of floors where North Korean staff stayed. rice field.

-At the time, two North Korean officials told Archyde.com that the upper floors of one of Kim’s recent “Future Scientist Street” construction projects had few buyers due to concerns about elevator deficiencies. rice field.
+At the time, two North Korean officials told Archyde.com that the upper floors of one of Kim’s recent “Future Scientist Street” construction projects had few buyers due to concerns regarding elevator deficiencies. rice field.

 “No one wants to take the risk of taking an hour to climb,” said one official.